univention/ucsschool-id-connector/docs/development.rst

     In [1]: from ucsschool_id_connector import models

-Now, in order to sync  your working copy into the running ID-Connector container on the dev vm, we need to:
+Now, in order to sync  your working copy into the running |IDC| container on the dev vm, we need to:

-1. Stop the ID-Connector in it's container,
+1. Stop the |IDC| in it's container,
 2. Find out its id,
 3. Use this id to sync the files into the container,
 4. Restart and prepare the container for development.